Art McLarney

-Arthur James McLarney (December 20, 1908 – December 20, 1984) was an Irish American professional baseball player whose career spanned three seasons, one of which was spent in Major League Baseball (MLB) with the New York Giants (1932).
+Arthur James McLarney (December 20, 1908 – December 20, 1984) was an American professional baseball player whose career spanned three seasons, one of which was spent in Major League Baseball (MLB) with the New York Giants (1932).
 Over his major league career, he compiled a .130 batting average with two runs scored, three hits, one double, and three run batted in (RBIs) in nine games played.
 Defensively, he played seven games at shortstop.
 McLarney also played two season in the minor leagues with the Class-A Williamsport Grays (1933), and the Double-A Seattle Indians (1933–34).
 In his two-year minor league career, he batted .255 with 126 hits, 18 doubles, two triples, and two home runs.
 McLarney played shortstop, second base, and first base over his career in the minors.
 After his playing career was over, McLarney coached college baseball, basketball, and football.
 During his playing career, he stood at 6 ft and weighed 168 lb.
 He was a switch-hitter who threw right-handed.